 For hospitalized adults or children, agents to prevent the formation of blood clots are recommended, but thrombolytic agents (which target existing clots) are not.

-In the Covid-19 pandemic, three important roles for nutrition have emerged:
+In the Covid-19 pandemic, several important roles for nutrition have emerged:

 Nutritional Issues under Investigation